Reconcile Before It's Too Late

 21 “You have heard that it was said to those of old, ‘You shall not murder,[a] and whoever murders will be in danger of the judgment.’
 22 But I say to you that whoever is angry with his brother without a cause[b] shall be in danger of the judgment.
 And whoever says to his brother, ‘Raca!’ shall be in danger of the council.
 But whoever says, ‘You fool!’ shall be in danger of hell fire.
 23 Therefore if you bring your gift to the altar, and there remember that your brother has something against you, 24 leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift.
 25 Agree with your adversary quickly, while you are on the way with him, lest your adversary deliver you to the judge, the judge hand you over to the officer, and you be thrown into prison.
 26 Assuredly, I say to you, you will by no means get out of there till you have paid the last penny.

 For this reason, before things escalate and get out of hand, it is best to deal with the issue.
-(Matthew 5:23-25) You do not want to reach to the point where it has gone too far and its hard or impossible to do anything about it when indeed "you will by no means get out of there till you have paid the last penny."
+(Matthew 5:23-25) You do not want to reach the point where it has gone too far and it's hard or impossible to do anything about it when indeed "you will by no means get out of there till you have paid the last penny."
 (Matthew 5:26).
 Ever had an issue that escalated out of hand when if you nipped it in the bud, it wouldn't be a factor now?
 I've been there.
-Best to apologize, forgive, reconcile before you cannot do anything about it and that opportunity is gone.
+Best to apologize, forgive, and reconcile before you cannot do anything about it and that opportunity is gone.

-At that church, I learned a valuable lesson, some things in life that we harbor in our hearts, hurts us and those around us and does the greater damage to us in the end.
+At that church, I learned a valuable lesson, some things in life that we harbor in our hearts, hurt us and those around us and do greater damage to us in the end.
 It is best to let those things go, whatever it is.
 Jesus is the best therapist out there and He was preaching how to keep our hearts pure and how to do it way before Dr. Phil and others came along.
 The best thing for us to do is to follow his prescription and we will be better than alright.

 "And when you stand praying, if you hold anything against anyone, forgive him, so that your Father in heaven may forgive you your sins." - Mark 11:25